 Welcome, my friend.
 If you’re reading this now, it means you’ve found my blog, and hopefully this is the perpetual last one I’ll have.
 I expect designs to change over time but this content should be around forever.
 Getting this stood up has been long overdue, but it is finally here, and boy am I ready to share some cool stuff with all of you.

-But to level set: No, this site will win any awards or blow your mind or change your outlook on life.
+But to level set: No, this site will not win any awards or blow your mind or change your outlook on life.
 It’s a simple developer blog.
 You’ve seen these before.
 Moving along…

 Let’s figure out how we got here and the rationale for how I decided to make and host this thing (so that I can remember it all years from now).

 I first made my own personal static website back in college in the pre-responsive web design days, back when I was looking for a my first full-time job.
-It was static and had a couple basic pages and that was it.
+It had a couple basic pages and that was it.
 That site got very embarrassing after a while.
 I finally decided to take it down and just forward my domain to an about.me page while I worked on getting a new blog-based site up.

 I deliberated over many options, from fully custom developed and hosted on Azure (perhaps backed by something like Orchard CMS), to paid services like Ghost, but finally landed with what you see before you now.